MayankJasoria/Firewall-Simulation/README.md

 Example: `decide(2, ['D', 890, atalk,'172.17.2.19', '45.23.12.45',	 1, 	udp, 	90,		69,	 3, 9]).`

-Further, this driver queries three other predicates to determine the conditions:
+Further, this driver queries three other procedures to determine the conditions:
 - `check_reject/2`: This procedure evaluates to true if there is any parameter of the packet which is specified to be rejected.
 - `check_drop/2`: This procedure evaluates to true if there is any parameter of the packet which is specified to be dropped.
 - `check_accept/2`: This procedure evaluated to true if there is any parameter of the packet which is specified to be accepted.